fredrik-bakke/kmall-csharp/README.md

 # kmall-csharp
-A class library for reading and writing Kongsberg .kmall files in C#.
+A C# class library for reading and writing Kongsberg .kmall files.

 **DISCLAIMER:**